SpotlightKid/ykchorus/README.md

 ## Compiling

-Make sure, you have installed the required build tools and libraries (see section "Prerequisites" below) and the clone this repository (including sub-modules) and simply run `make` in the project's root directory:
+Make sure, you have installed the required build tools and libraries (see section "Prerequisites" below) and then clone this repository (including sub-modules) and simply run `make` in the project's root directory:

     $ git clone --recursive https://github.com/SpotlightKid/ykchorus.git